DheerajChillamcharla/NOV_Chatbot/README.md

 4. **Metadata for Traceability**:
    - Along with the context, the URLs and metadata for each document are retained, providing users with references to the original sources of information.
 This enhances traceability and offers a way to verify or further explore the information provided.

-### Benefits of This Retrieval Approach

-- **High Accuracy**: By using MMR and optimized search parameters, the retrieval system ensures that responses are accurate and relevant.
-- **Broad Information Scope**: The diversity element in MMR enables the chatbot to consider a wide range of information, resulting in more well-rounded answers.
-- **Efficiency and Scalability**: The locally hosted vector database and efficient retrieval algorithms make the system highly scalable, capable of handling extensive datasets.

 This retrieval process ensures that the chatbot draws from a well-curated and diverse set of snippets, providing users with reliable and contextually rich answers.

 ## Augmenting